andikleen/perf-gcov/README.md

 gcov.py is (mostly) compatible to create\_gcov, and profile-merger.py mostly compatible to profile-merger.
 They can be used as a replacement in build systems.

-If needing to run on a older python version strip-types.py can be used to strip the type annotations from the python files.

 ## Differences to autofdo

 - Much less mature.